 - Nibble on dry crackers or toast.
 These bland foods are easy on the stomach.

-- Having something in your stomach when you take medication may help ease nausea.
+- Have something in your stomach when you take medication to help ease nausea.

 - Drink plenty of water.
-Ask your doctor about using drinks such as Gatorade that also provide electrolytes.
-Electrolytes are body salts that must stay in balance for cells to work properly.
+Ask your doctor about using drinks such as Gatorade, which provide electrolytes.

-- Over-the-counter medicines such as loperamide (Imodium A-D and others) and prescription drugs are available for diarrhea but should be used only when necessary and if suggested by your health care team.
+- Over-the-counter medicines such as loperamide (Imodium A-D and others) and prescription drugs are available for diarrhea but should be used only if necessary and after having a discussion with a member of your health care team.

 Loss of appetite

-- Keep high-calorie, high-protein snacks on hand such as hard-boiled eggs, peanut butter, cheese, ice cream, granola bars, liquid nutritional supplements, puddings, nuts, canned tuna, or trail mix.
+- Keep high-calorie, high-protein snacks on hand such as hard-boiled eggs, peanut butter, cheese, granola bars, liquid nutritional supplements, nuts and canned tuna.

 - If you are struggling to maintain your appetite, talk to your health care team about whether appetite-building medication could be right for you.

 Fatigue (extreme tiredness not helped by sleep) is one of the most common side effects of many cancer treatments.
 If you are taking a medication, your doctor may lower the dose of the drug, as long as it does not make the treatment less effective.

 If you are experiencing fatigue, talk to your doctor about whether taking a smaller dose is right for you.